NREL/floris/docs/examples.md

 the two-turbine farm.

 ### 32_plot_velocity_deficit_profiles.py
-The first part of this example illustrates how to plot velocity deficit profiles at several location downstream of a turbine.
+This example illustrates how to plot velocity deficit profiles at several locations downstream of a turbine.
 Here we use the following definition:

     velocity_deficit = (homogeneous_wind_speed - u) / homogeneous_wind_speed
         , where u is the wake velocity obtained when the incoming wind speed is the same at all heights and equal to `homogeneous_wind_speed`.

-The second part of the example shows a special case of how the profiles are affected by a change in wind direction as well as a change in turbine location and sampling starting point.

 ### 29_floating_vs_fixedbottom_farm.py